Luux/ARBSMapDo/README.md

 ## Features

-* Easy mass downloading of (mostly ranked) maps crawled from Scoresaber
+* Easy mass downloading of maps crawled from Scoresaber
 * Filtering options not relying solely on the (undocumented) Scoresaber API - new options can (and will!) be easily added
 * Presets - if you want to apply the same filters and download new maps again in a few weeks, you can simply save your settings
 * Open Source, of course.